antaris-inc/gr-openlst/README.md

 The resulting symbols are then demodulated with the GFSK Demod block and deocded with the OpenLST Decode+Deframe block.

-The raw bytes of the packet are sent back to `radio_mux` over a ZMQ socket.
+The raw bytes of the packet are output as a Gnuradio message.

 ## RF Packet Format